dennish45/EC527_MMM_Final_Project/README.md

 - Multithreading (OMP or PThreads)
 - More shell automation (block size, register blocks, GPU grid/block sizes, -O0 / -O1 / -O2 / -O3 compiler flags)
 - Graphs
+- Don't use powers of 2 for matrix sizes, will be very poorly optimized in comparison to non powers of 2.

 ### Future
 - Paper/analysis